Odinani: Chi

 In Odinani, the Igbo people believe that each person has their own personal spiritual guardian called Chi (or ḿmúọ́), appointed to them before and at the time of their birth.
 The Chi remains with them for the rest of their lives on Earth.
 A person's Chi is the personification of that individual's fate, which is credited for an individual's life's successes, misfortunes and failures.
 The Igbo believe that their success in life is determined by their Chi, and that no man can rise past the greatness of his or her own Chi.
 In this respect, the concept of chi is analogous to the concept of a guardian angel in Christianity, the daemon in ancient Greek religion, and the genius in ancient Roman religion.
 Culturally, people are seen as the creators or makers of their own destiny.
 The breath of life is in the heart, óbì.
 Chi can be masculine and feminine.
-A Dibia can identify a person's chi through divination (ájà) and advise adherents of ways to placate it. Éké is one's ancestral guardian spirit, but exists at the periphery of human life and remains a mystery to the people.
+A Dibia can identify a person's chi through divination (ájà) and advise adherents of ways to placate it. Éké is one's ancestral guardian spirit but exists at the periphery of human life and remains a mystery to the people.
 Households usually contain a shrine for veneration of the Chi, which could be focused on a tree.
 In marriage a woman takes her chi shrine along with all her belongings to her matrimonial home.
+A shrine to ones chi is set up at daybreak to summon the spirit from the sun.
+The shrine of an individual's chi is destroyed when they die.
 Around Nkarahia, in southern Igboland, there are the most elaborate chi shrines which are decorated with colourful china plates inset into the clay walls of the chi shrine building; the altars hold sacred emblems, while the polished mud benches hold offerings of china, glass, manillas, and food.
 As a marker of personal fortune or misfortune, good acts or ill, chi can be described as a focal point for 'personal religion'.